aless80/MITprojects/README.md

 Python implementation of a case study in Module 1 in MITProfessionalX course "Data Science: Data to insights".

-The case study is: "Module 1 - Making sense of unstructured data  Case Study".
-Case study is about doing our own analysis on MIT EECS faculty data using stochastic variational inference on LDA.
+The case study is: "Module 1 Case Study - Making sense of unstructured data".
+This case study is about doing our own analysis on MIT EECS faculty data using stochastic variational inference on LDA.

 If you can access it, the description of the project is here: